bloominstituteoftechnology/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

 React JS is a library.
-More dynamic than vanilla JavaScript, it allows developers to achieve more with less code.
-It's especially helpful for reusing components that will change over time.
+More dynamic than vanilla JavaScript, it allows developers to achieve more with less code and create web applications with reusable components that can change data.

 1. Describe component state.